 The World Bank has arranged the sale, entirely outside the United States, of a $100 million issue of United States dollar bonds.
-The sale was made by private placement with 62 institutional investors in 34 countries and indicates a further broadening of the international market for World Bank bonds.
+The sale was made by private placement with 53 institutional investors in 32 countries.

 Keen interest was shown in the new issue and total subscriptions received were more than double the principal amount of bonds to be sold.
-Requests for bonds were received from institutions that had not previously bought Bank obligations and from buyers in eight countries where Bank issues had not been held before.
 Purchasers included central banks, government special accounts, and privately owned commercial banks, insurance companies and corporations.

 The countries where buyers purchased the new bonds are: